Flyttkartong/EDAN35-Project/README.md

 We have implemented a version of the Marching Cubes algorithm described in GPU Gems 3, chapter 1: http://http.developer.nvidia.com/GPUGems3/gpugems3_ch01.html

-The author if this chapter has a webpage where the look up tables can be downloaded: http://www.geisswerks.com/about_terrain.html
+The author of this chapter has a webpage where the Look Up tables can be downloaded: http://www.geisswerks.com/about_terrain.html

 Files relevant to the project are the following: